blackboard/anthologydevdocs/docs/student/best-practices/SaveStudentCourseFuture.md

 ---
-title: "Add a Future Course for a Student"
+title: 'Add a Future Course for a Student'
 id: studentapi-savestudentcoursefuture-details
 sidebar_position: 1
 author: Jim Burns
-published: ""
+published: ''
-edited: ""
+edited: ''
 ---

 The StudentCourse entity in the Student data model will hold a record for all courses that a student has completed, is currently taking, is registered for and plans to take in the future.
 There are instances where there is a need to add a record to this entity for a course that the student plans to take in the future.
 Other actions that are taken on records in this entity are to register the student for a course, post a final grade for a course, drop a student from a course and unregister a student from a course.
 The scope of this article will be to provide the details needed for using the API to add a course that the student will take in the future.
 These other actions that can be performed using this API endpoint will be covered in other articles.
 Once a future status course is inserted/added to the StudentCourse entity, the action of registering the student for the course can then be taken at the applicable time in the future.
 NOTE: If the integration use case is to register a student for a course that does not yet exist in the StudentCourse entity for the student, then two API calls will be required.
 The first will be to add the course in a future status (scope of this document) and the second will be to register the student into the course which will be covered in another document.